pacha/vem-doc/content/index.rst

 .. container:: short-description

     Vem is an alternative command layout for the Vim text editor.
+It provides full keyboard control over the editor while trying to be as simple and intuitive as possible.

 .. image:: /static/img/home/vem-main-screenshot.png
     :class: screenshot